karolkatra/SudokuGameSolver/README.md

 # Instructions
 Click an empty box and hit a number on your keyboard to highlight the number.
 To confirm click ENTER.
 To delete the highlighted number click DEL.
 To solve the board click SPACE.

+Check how does that work on YouTube: https://youtu.be/QS1_NzjSsyo